 Born in Zamora, Spain, Martín Carbajo Núñez, OFM has lived in Rome since 1995, where he currently teaches ethics and communication at two universities: the Antonianum (Pontifical University Antonianum or PUA) and the Alfonsianum (Pontifical Lateran University or PUL).
 At the PUA, he has served as Vice-Rector and Rector Magnificus ad interim for three years.
 He also teaches regularly in Spain and the USA.
 Professor Carbajo studies the relevance of the Franciscan Intellectual Tradition in formulating a global ethic and facing the challenges of the new digital age.
 He also studies journalistic deontology in regard to informational privacy.
 Find more information about Professor Carbajo, including a comprehensive list of publications, on his personal web page)

 A free and fraternal economy.
 The Franciscan perspective, Ed.
-Tau Publishing, Phoenix, AZ, 2017 (245 pages) & Ed.
+Tau Publishing, Phoenix, AZ, 2017 (245 pages).
+2nd edition: Ed.
 Media House, Delhi 2018 (235 pages).
-Also published in Spanish, Italian and Portuguese.
+Also published in Polish, Spanish, Italian, German, and Portuguese.
+Also eBook: English, Italian

 Giovanni Duns Scoto, Studi e ricerche nel VII centenario della sua morte, (editor), 2 vol., Antonianum, Roma 2008 (two volumes, 1020 pages)